Cyberdogescript/Kron/README.md

 # Kron Programming Language

-Kron is an experimental lightweight programming language with a custom interpreter, standard libraries, and editor support.
+**Kron** is an experimental lightweight programming language with a custom interpreter, a set of standard libraries, and editor support.

-The project is designed as a simple and extensible scripting language that demonstrates how programming languages, interpreters, and tooling can be built from scratch.
+The goal of the project is to demonstrate how a programming language, its interpreter, and development tools can be built from scratch.

+Kron currently runs on a Python-based runtime and supports simple scripting, libraries, and command-line execution.

 ---

-## Features
+# Features

 * Custom Kron interpreter
-* Standard libraries (math, http, sorting, file operations, strings)
+* 20 standard libraries
 * Command-line runtime (`kron file.krn`)
-* Syntax highlighting for Visual Studio Code and Notepad++
+* Syntax highlighting for Visual Studio Code
-* Snippets and basic IDE support
+* Syntax highlighting for Notepad++
+* Code snippets for Kron
-* Simple and readable syntax
+* Simple readable syntax
+* Extendable library system

 ---

-## Example Code
+# Example Program

 ```kron
 kron 0.1